 Tip 8: Get Quickbooks

 At first, I was managing and tracking my business finances through a google excel sheet.
-This was way too time consuming and it was easy to make a mistake.
+This was way too time consuming and it was easy to make mistakes.

 Quickbooks Online allows you to connect your business checking, savings and credit card account so you can easily track your expenses, send invoices and evaluate how your business is doing.
 You can upload images of your receipts (less paper to hang on to) and categorize your expenses.
 Reviewing these numbers often will help you figure out where to make adjustments as your business ebbs and flows.
 It’s also super easy for me to send my profit and loss report to my accountant for quarterly taxes.
 There is a monthly fee, but it’s worth it to keep my finances so organized.